QR CODES

 Alternatively, if QR code campaigns are not optimized with deep linking, users are directed to the app store then met with a generic home screen once they download the app.
 They then have to manually search for the content they wanted when they first scanned the QR code, adding friction and frustration to the experience.
 Or worse, users are taken to a webpage even if they already have the app downloaded.
 Deep linking facilitates a smoother transition from an offline touchpoint to the app, increasing the likelihood of app adoption and usage.

-Scale your QR code strategy with a mobile linking platform (MLP)
+Scale your QR code strategy

 Handling QR codes at scale is essential for successful app marketing campaigns, especially when dealing with high-traffic events or TV ads.
-MLPs allow marketers to programmatically create and manage hundreds or even thousands of custom, branded QR codes and dynamically update the link data behind them so campaigns remain fresh and relevant.
+Linking solutions allow marketers to programmatically create and manage hundreds or even thousands of custom, branded QR codes and dynamically update the link data behind them so campaigns remain fresh and relevant.

-MLPs also provide advanced attribution capabilities, allowing marketers to connect the dots between offline QR code activations and down-funnel events.
+Linking and measurement solutions also provide advanced attribution capabilities, allowing marketers to connect the dots between offline QR code activations and down-funnel events.
 By tracking the user journey from the initial QR code scan to subsequent app activities, marketers get a fuller picture of QR code performance and make data-driven decisions to optimize future campaigns.
 Plus, marketers can benchmark QR code campaigns against other marketing campaigns to identify the most impactful channels and tactics.

 How to get started